nubenetes/awesome-kubernetes/docs/introduction.md

 ## Software Development Models
 - [dzone: 7 Software Development Models You Should Know](https://dzone.com/articles/7-software-development-models-you-should-know) Software Development Models are integral to the success (or failure) of a project.
 Here are 7 models you should know, from Waterfall to the V-Model to Scrum.

+## Domain Driven Design DDD
+- [==dzone: The Concept of Domain-Driven Design Explained==](https://dzone.com/articles/the-concept-of-domain-driven-design-explained) In this article, we define the core concepts around domain-driven design, explain them, and highlight the advantages and downsides of the approach.
+  - Using microservices means creating applications from loosely coupling services.
+The application consists of several small services, each representing a separate business goal.
+They can be developed and easily maintained individually, after what they are joint in a complex application.
+  - **Microservices is an architecture design model with a specific bounded context, configuration, and dependencies.
+These result from the architectural principles of the domain-driven design and DevOps.
+Domain-driven design is the idea of solving problems of the organization through code.**
+  - **The business goal is important to the business users, with a clear interface and functions.
+This way, the microservice can run independently from other microservices.
+Moreover, the team can also work on it independently, which is, in fact, the point of the microservice architecture.**
+  - Many developers claim microservices have made them more efficient.
+This is due to the ability to work in small teams.
+This allows them to develop different small parts that will later be merged as a large app.
+  - They spend less time coordinating with other developers and more time on developing the actual code.
+Eventually, this creates more value for the end-user.
+- [medium.com/codex: DDD — Events Are Complex](https://medium.com/codex/ddd-events-are-complex-db4b1fb57817) **Why do Events matter so much in Domain-Driven Design?**

 ## Software Development Tools
 - [ubiqum.com: 20 Software Development Tools that will make you more productive](https://ubiqum.com/blog/20-software-development-tools-that-will-make-you-more-productive/)
 - [sloboda-studio.com: Python Tools for Machine Learning](https://sloboda-studio.com/blog/python-tools-for-machine-learning/)